stefanuddenberg/starter-academic/content/publication/uddenberg-teleface-serial-reproduction-2018/index.md

 abstract:
   "How is race encoded into memory when viewing faces?
 Here we demonstrate\
   \ a novel systematic bias in which our memories of faces converge on certain prioritized\
-  \ regions in our underlying ``face space,'' as they relate to perceived race.
+  \ regions in our underlying 'face space,', as they relate to perceived race.
 This\
   \ convergence was made especially salient using a new visual variant of the method\
-  \ of serial reproduction: ``TeleFace.''
+  \ of serial reproduction: 'TeleFace.'
 A single face was briefly presented, with\
   \ its race selected from a smooth continuum between White and Black (matched for\
   \ mean luminance).
 The observer then reproduced that face, using a slider to morph\
   \ a test face along this continuum.
 Their response was then used as the face initially\